UPPMAX/UPPMAX-documentation/docs/software/whisper.md

 Tap with two fingers.
 Select Encoding as "UTF-8".
 Change the name of the file like `some_name.docx` and change type of file to `.docx`.
 Open the file and then Save As a new file.

 ### Advance settings

+Use below features only if output is not satisfactory in Step 3.4 and for less spoken languages or languages that are not having good resources online for understanding :
+1. When asked for Initial Prompt, provide a list of comma separated words or senteneces (less than 80 words) that describe what the recording is about or the words used by the speaker in the recording.

+2. Try switching to Model: large-v3.
+3. Use combination of both 1 and 2.
 ### Languages available
 Use the following 2 letter code to perform transcribing when asked in the GUI:
 `en`: "english",